Home

 A pure one ounce rhodium bar is also quite small – about the size of two quarters.

-Pure rhodium bars and coins (and any other type of precious metal bar or coin) is stamped with the purity of the metal (usually .999 Fine), the chemical symbol of the metal (RU) and the initials or name of the mint company that created the bar/coin.
+Pure rhodium bars and coins (and any other type of precious metal bar or coin) is stamped with the purity of the metal (usually .999 Fine), the chemical symbol of the metal (Rh) and the initials or name of the mint company that created the bar/coin.
 A certificate of authenticity is also provided with the purchase of a pure precious metal bar/coin.

 If the bar was received before 2009 and does not contain any stamps or markings, it is possible that the bar is plated.
 However, to be absolutely sure you would need to take the bar to a jeweler who also offers metal analysis and testing services.